wildstarnasa/WildStarNASA/XmlDocument.md

    \* *Form documents only*

-   Creates a new Control element for this document with Name `strName` and class `strClass`.
+   Creates a new Control element for this document with Name `strName` and Class `strClass`.
 Classes include "Window," "EditBox," "TabWindow," etc. Note that this method doesn't actually add the new node to the document; you must also append it to another node using `XmlNode:AddChild()`.

 -  **XmlDocument:LoadForm(strName, wndParent, tHandler)**